MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 Here are three samples:

 1. Download a report of activity w/ PowerShell.
 This scripts downloads 4 files, which capture all apps, app permission, flows, and flow permissions within a tenant.
-NOTE: the calling user or user account must be a global admin and have a PowerApps plan or a PowerApps trial.
+NOTE: the calling user or user account must be a global admin and have a Power Apps plan or a Power Apps trial.

    Q: Where should we host .zip files in the following deck?
 (Governance.pptx slide 48)